gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

             display.show(img_mw)
         sleep(500)

-| The code below adds the SAD image and the HAPPY iamge.
+| The code below adds the SAD image and the HAPPY image.

 .. code-block:: python